Franklin, Louisiana, USA

 We have been manufacturing carbon black since 1952.
-Today, approximately 130 employees produce more than 70 grades of carbon blacks for elastomer reinforcement and specialty carbon blacks.
+Today, approximately 150 employees produce more than 70 grades of carbon blacks for elastomer reinforcement and specialty carbons.
 With six manufacturing units, we serve customers throughout North America.

 Safety is the top priority in everything we do.
-We follow the most stingent safety, health and environmental (SH&E) procedures to ensure the wellbeing of all our employees, contractors, visitors and neighbors.
+We follow the most stringent safety, health and environmental (SH&E) procedures to ensure the wellbeing of all our employees, contractors, visitors and neighbors.

 Always active in community affairs, our employees participate in a variety of community and charity initiatives throughout the year.
 As a result, we have received a number of awards recognizing our employees' contributions.

-In 2016, we broke ground on our new St. Mary Clean Energy Center.
-As the result of a partnership with Cleco Power, this new center will generate 50-megawatts of electricity through the recovery of waste heat from our carbon black plant.
+As the result of a partnership with Cleco Power, our St. Mary Clean Energy Center generates 50-megawatts of electricity through the recovery of waste heat from our carbon black plant.

-The new center will be able to generate enough energy to power 17,000 homes, and will do so without producing any associated emissions.
-The waste heat captured from our plant will produce steam that will drive a 50-megawatt turbine generator to produce electricity with zero emissions.
+The center generates enough energy to power 17,000 homes without producing any associated emissions.
+The waste heat captured from our plant produces steam that drives a 50-megawatt turbine generator to produce electricity with zero emissions.